 Several responsibilities of the PRL will shift to a contractor when a contractor is managing the peer review, but the PRL still ensures the peer review is conducted and completed for a specific work product following Agency procedures.
 For example, consistent with the contract terms, the contractor is responsible for selecting peer reviewers with due consideration of ethics issues (such as potential COIs or an appearance of a loss of impartiality [see Section 4.6]) and the balance of expertise, providing review materials and instructions to the peer reviewers and compiling the peer reviewer comments.
 The PRL provides materials associated with the peer review to the Contracting Officer's Representative (COR), who is the technical point of contact for the contract.
 In some cases, the PRL and the COR may be the same individual.
 The COR then provides the materials to the contractor, who distributes them to the peer reviewers.
-After the peer review, the contractor ensures that the reviewers have fulfilled their responsibilities under their agreement with the contractor.
+After the peer review, the contractor.
 EPA should not alter the contractor's peer review report.
 The contractor may have additional responsibilities, depending on the complexity of the peer review and public participation in the process.
 For more information on contractor-managed peer reviews, see Section 4.6.